-Have you ever received a Costco annual rebate check, not sure if you broke even on the membership fee, and wondered what to do next (including asking for a membership fee rebate)?
+Have you ever received a Costco annual rebate check, not sure if you broke even on the upgraded Executive membership fee, and wondered what to do next (including asking for a membership fee refund)?
 Then you are in the right place.

 With that in mind, let’s first do a quick recap of the Costco membership levels and associated fees.